More Efficient Privacy Amplification with Less Random Seeds via Dual Universal Hash Function: Random hash functions with shorter seeds

 \section{Random hash functions with shorter seeds}

 \Label{s5}

 Many of existing random hash functions, such as the one using the Toeplitz matrix (see Appendix \ref{s4}) and finite fields \cite{S02}, require random seed $R$ of the same length as the input length.
-The strong blender by \cite{DEOR04} also shares this drawback.
+The strong blender by \cite{DEOR04} also shares this drawback although it allows a non-uniform seed.
 The TSSR paper \cite{TSSR11} succeeded in reducing the seed length to $2m$ asymptotically.
 Trevisan's extractor requires even a smaller seed length of $O(\log^3 n)$, but it requires a heavier computational complexity $O({\rm poly}(n))$ than $O(n\log n)$ common to other methods (see Table \ref{hikaku}).